-The FDA is helping advance the development of an artificial pancreas device system (APDS)—an innovative device that automatically monitors blood glucose and provides appropriate insulin doses in people with diabetes who use insulin.
+The FDA supports and fosters medical device innovation as it upholds its mission of ensuring that medical devices are safe and effective.
+The FDA is helping advance the development of an artificial pancreas device system, an innovative device that automatically monitors blood glucose and provides appropriate insulin doses in people with diabetes who use insulin.

-There have been tremendous strides made in the research and development of an APDS, and there are many research projects underway looking at the feasibility of these device systems in hospital settings.
+There have been tremendous strides made in the research and development of an Artificial Pancreas Device System.
+On September 28, 2016, the FDA approved the first hybrid closed loop system, the Medtronic's MiniMed 670G System, intended to automatically monitor blood sugar and adjust basal insulin doses in people with type 1 diabetes.
+There are also many research projects underway looking at the feasibility of these device systems in hospital settings.
 For more information on these and other clinical trials, visit www.clinicaltrials.gov.

 - Federal Register: Final Guidance for Industry and the Food and Drug Administration Staff: The Content of Investigational Device Exemption (IDE) and Premarket Approval (PMA) Applications for Artificial Pancreas Device Systems (PDF - 847KB)

 - Publication: FDA's Proactive Role in the Development of an Artificial Pancreas for the Treatment of Diabetes Mellitus

 Webcast of the Meeting Detailed Account of the Meeting